RadicalMilitantLibrary/manual/readingclub-man.markdown

 ### Alternative Tooling: Portable Apps

-Good news for all those users that claim they cannot install those programs on computers in reach: You do not have to install anything.
-It can reside portable on a USB Stick or any directory of your choice.
+Good news for all the users that (think they) cannot install those programs on computers in their reach: You do not have to install anything.
+That stuff can reside portable on a USB Stick or any directory of your choice.
 Some examples for Windows:

 * For converting books and organizing your own copies: [Calibre Portable](http://calibre-ebook.com/download_portable)
 * For viewing PDF-Files: [Evince](http://portableapps.com/apps/office/evince_portable)
 * For editing with the [template]: [Libre Office Portable](https://www.libreoffice.org/download/portable-versions/), to this you may add the extensions mentioned above as well
 * For works on (e.g. XML, HTML or Markdown) source inkl. reguluar expressions: [Geany Portable](http://portableapps.com/apps/development/geany_portable)

+# Step 0: Sign Up

+The navigations offers "Login" where you will also find the pssibility to "Sign Up".
+Please read the tiny text next to that form carefully, it is there for a purpose.

 # Step 1: Creating the Document Page

-At this point, I assume you have signed up for the club and are logged in while you follow the next steps.
+At this point, I assume you have signed up for the library by creating an account and are logged in while you follow the next steps.

 * Go to your *"User Page"* if not there already by clicking the button on the menu on the left side of the page.
 * At the bottom of your User Page, click the button *"New Document"*.